-The Nano-Bio Graduate Training program is recognized by the National Institutes of Health and the National Science Foundation as an innovative new approach to multidisciplinary training, integrating research and education.
+The Certificate of Advanced Study in NanoBioTechnology program is recognized by the National Institutes of Health and the National Science Foundation as an innovative new approach to multidisciplinary training, integrating research and education.
 It combines traditional disciplinary coursework and laboratory training with peer-to-peer teaching, co-advising and professional development.

 - earn an accredited certificate in nanobiotechnology

-- obtain a PhD from participating departments such as Biomedical Engineering, Materials Science and Engineering, and Physics
+- obtain a PhD from participating departments such as Biomedical Engineering, Materials Science and Engineering, and Physics.
+All Science and Engineering students are encouraged to apply.

 - be co-advised by faculty experts from outside as well as inside your specialty